Barry Calhoun Kalamazoo

 Red Swamp Crayfish

-A Louisiana crayfish has found its way to Michigan, and is taking over ponds, ditches and slow moving streams.
-A few years ago, a family picnic turned into a bit of a problem for Vicksburg, MI.
-A local park is currently host to a small population of Red Swamp Crayfish, and BCK CISMA , the Gun Lake Tribe and Michigan DNR have been taking action to protect our waterways.
-Through monitoring efforts and physically removing red swamp crayfish from a stream off the Kalamazoo River on a weekly basis.
-In 2023, 494 individual crayfish and hundreds of baby crayfish were removed.
+A Louisiana crayfish has found its way to Michigan, taking over ponds, ditches, and slow-moving streams.
+A local park of Vicksburg, MI, currently hosts a small population of Red Swamp Crayfish.
+BCK CISMA, the Gun Lake Tribe, and the Michigan Invasive Species Program are taking action to protect our waterways through monitoring efforts and physically removing red swamp crayfish from a stream of the Portage River weekly.
+Since 2018, over 1000 individual crayfish and hundreds of baby crayfish have been removed.

 -